fahimehazari/Trabecular_Segmentation_CTAn/README.md

 2- Inverse binarization is applied to the medulla cavity and cortical porosity, while excluding surrounding areas.
 3- A series of opening and closing operations known as the "morphological escalator" are performed with a gradually increasing pixel radius to consolidate the binarized medullary space into a continuous volume, eliminating trabecular structures and removing cortical pores and peripheral artifacts.
 The resulting shape corresponds to the medulla and can be used as the trabecular VOI.

 Custom processing task list to delineate the boundary of medullary trabecular bone from surrounding cortical bone in the human distal femur in photon counting CT (PCCT) scans.
-For Tibia you need to adapt the task list to a new one.

 ### Implementing the morphological escalator Method:
 1. Download the CTAn custom processing [task list](./morphological-escalator-task-list.ctt) and move it to your data set.
 This will enable you to access the task list from CTAn.